top of page

 The Limits of “ChatGPT as Therapist”

 Even if the advice were helpful, what happens when your next problem arises?
 Do you return for another answer?
-And the next time?
-The therapist—or the AI—becomes little more than a life guru, an oracle.
+And what about the next time?
+The therapist—or the AI—may become little more than a life guru, an oracle.

 Can ChatGPT Therapy Evolve?

 To be clear, I’m not dismissing the use of ChatGPT for personal support.
 Using it to sort through ideas or explore different perspectives can be helpful.
+It offers an accessible way to reflect on one’s feelings.
 But if we’re talking about actual therapy, we’re not there yet.

 ChatGPT as Therapist